-The Community Prevention Services Program uses neighborhood-level collaboration and partnership to prevent and reduce poor health outcomes associated with substance use and abuse.
+The Community Prevention Services Program uses neighborhood-level collaboration and partnership to prevent and reduce poor health outcomes associated with substance use.

 The goals of the community prevention office are:

-- To increase knowledge and awareness about substance abuse issues that affect Boston communities,
+- To increase knowledge and awareness about substance use issues that affect Boston communities,

 - To promote and implement evidence-based environmental prevention strategies, and

-- To build long-term capacity within Boston neighborhoods to address ongoing and emerging substance abuse issues.
+- To build long-term capacity within Boston neighborhoods to address ongoing and emerging substance use issues.

-Current focus areas of the Community Prevention office include youth prescription drug prevention, opioid abuse prevention, overdose prevention, and underage drinking prevention.
+Current focus areas of the Community Prevention office include youth prevention efforts, opioid use prevention, and overdose prevention.